rjpearce/sofar2mqtt-python/README.md

 The inverter always returns 0 and I don't know why.
 2. There are other modbus addresses that should be writable eg. Time of use SOC but they are not.
 I need to follow up with Sofar support to find out why.

+## Credits

+Based on a script originally created by Matt Nichols in 2021.
+Thank you to Andre Wagner to his example write python code.
+Thank you everyone on the [Sofar Solar Inverter - Remote Control & Smart Home Integration](https://www.facebook.com/groups/2477195449252168) Facebook group.

 ## Support